aadilmallick/my-notes-docusaurus/docs/js-frameworks/01-react.md

 	const [optimisticNotes, addOptimisticNote] = useOptimistic(
 		notes,
 		(oldNotes, newNote) => {
+			// if pending, optimistically show new note if (newNote.isPending) {
 				return [...oldNotes, newNote]
 			}
+			// if not pending, roll back to old version return oldNotes.filter(n -> n.id !== newNote.id)
+		}
 	)
 }
 ```

 - The first argument we pass to the `useOptimistic()` hook is the base state, which will be the initial value of the `optimisticNotes` state and also the rollback value for when the true state changes with `setNotes()`
-- The second argument we pass to the `useOptimistic()` hook is a mutation callback.
+- The second argument we pass to the `useOptimistic()` hook is a mutation callback where we set the state
+- The `isPending` property allows the UI to differentiate between optimistic (temporary) items and real items that have been confirmed by the server.
+This can be used to apply visual styling, such as a faded state, to indicate to the user that the item is still being saved and hasn't been confirmed yet.